Office of International Services

 You may be subject to the two-year home residence requirement, as set out in Section 212(e) of the Immigration and Nationality Act, for one or more of the following reasons:

-The 2009 skills list (current) can be found here along with information about how to determine which skills list applies to your program and if you may subject you to this requirement based on participation in a former or future J exchange visitor program.
+The 2024 skills list (current) can be found hereto help determine if you be may subject to this requirement based on your current program or participation in a future J exchange visitor program.

 You are subject during your initial entry as a J. Change of program and/or entry in different immigration status does not erase 212e.
 Accompanying J-2 dependents are subject to the requirement if you are subject.